snow-apple/2022_microsoft_ionq_challenge/README.md

 # THE QUANTUM QUIZ
-Employ Quantum states to increase your chances to WIN!
+Employ quantum states to increase your chances to WIN!

 ## TEAM
 Shwetlana Jha, Skai Nzeuton, Abha Naik